Nipple Reduction Surgery Cost & Information Guide

 How much does nipple reduction surgery cost?

-The price of nipple reduction surgery is determined after a consultation with a surgeon.
-Prices can vary to reflect the specific features of each procedure.
+The price of nipple reduction surgery is typically around £2995.
+Prices can vary to reflect the specific requirements of each procedure.

 During the consultation, every patient has the opportunity to outline what they are hoping to achieve from their procedure.
 In turn, the surgeon will make some suggestions to ensure the best possible results.
 These variants may include: